+The Project Applicant shall prepare a final WSA as required under SB 610 to identify the quantity and source of domestic and raw water to serve the Project.
+The WSA shall demonstrate that Project infrastructure for water delivery volume, rate, pressure, and schedule meets the snowmaking demand of HMR.
 The Project may obtain water from a combination of TCPUD, MCWC, and on-site groundwater wells and surface water.
-HMR owns an existing right to divert 673 gallons per minute (1.5 cubic feet per second) from streams on site.
-With the water supply source identified, the Project Applicant shall determine the location and designs of infrastructure necessary to meet peak demand and overall quantity in the Project area for domestic use, fire flows, and snowmaking.
+HMR owns an existing right to divert 673 gallons per minute (1.5 cubic feet per second) from streams on-site.
+With the water supply source identified, the Project Applicant shall determine the location and designs of infrastructure necessary to meet peak demand and overall quantity in the Project area for domestic use and snowmaking.
 If additional onsite or offsite facilities are required for snowmaking operations (e.g., facilities not included in the proposed HMR MP), then snowmaking operations will be managed to utilize available water resources until additional studies, if necessary, are completed and approved.

 The Project Applicant will be responsible for construction of infrastructure to connect to the established water system.
 TCPUD has established connection fees consisting of two components: 1) a Water and Sewer Connection Fee (Ordinance 259a), and 2) and User Fees and Service Fees (Ordinance 295b).
-These fees to provide for the increased water demand of the Project.
-TCPUD assesses a single charge to buy into the system improvements necessary to and fees are charged monthly for water usage based on consumption.
-Connection fees, however, do not accommodate additional development inof the TCPUD service areamagnitude of the Proposed Project.
-The Project Applicant will be responsible to enter into a development agreement with TCPUD and pay costs related to onsite infrastructure and the fair share of off-site infrastructure.
-The Project Applicant will be required to pay both components of this newthe connection fee and for the construction of additional infrastructure to supply the Project with user fees charged upon connection for water usage.
+These fees provide for the water system improvements necessary to accommodate additional development in the TCPUD service area.
+The Project will be required to pay both components of this new connection fee.